-Community Waters, a 4th grade science unit, involves students in asking questions and solving real community environmental problems through engineering.
+Community Waters, a 4th-grade science unit co-developed with Seattle Public Schools, involves students in asking questions and solving real community environmental problems through engineering.
 In the process, students deepen their science knowledge, come to view science as relevant to their lives and future, and engage in science in socially relevant and transformative ways.

-Designed in partnership with Seattle Public Schools, the unit engages students in science and engineering to understand and develop a solution to a real-world stormwater runoff problem in their community.
+The place-based, culturally responsive Community Waters unit engages students in science and engineering to understand and develop a solution to a real-world stormwater runoff problem in their community.
 Incorporating Next Generation Science Standards* and the Ambitious Science Teaching (AST) Framework, the Unit has three parts:

 *Next Generation Science Standards is a registered trademark of Achieve.
 Neither Achieve nor the lead states and partners that developed the Next Generation Science Standards were involved in the production of this product, and do not endorse it.